|

 -- she's coming ashore 3 meters from us, and being escorted

-in by Wayne the Turtle Man . . . |
+in by Wayne the Turtle Man . . . | After some time (perhaps an hour)

 of total silence and peace, she is ready to lay her eggs.
 She commences,